 For most, it’s best to just take the simple calculation.
 The complex option might be more beneficial, but that adds to the need for more detailed record-keeping, especially of one-time costs.

 10. Renovations for Home Office

 This one falls similarly along the line of deductions for home offices.
 If you have a home office space, but it needs some work in order for you to operate your business more effectively, those renovations might be tax-deductible.
-For example, if you’ve been in your home office for a while and its time for new carpet, it’s not unreasonable to file that as a deductible expense.
+For example, if you’ve been in your home office for a while and it's time for a new carpet, it’s not unreasonable to file that as a deductible expense.

 If you’re renting or leasing office space in a building or an entirely free-standing structure, that cost is deductible.
 Plain and simple.

 As with most tax situations, the interest on a mortgage is tax-deductible.
 There might be a case where this doesn’t apply to you, however, so make sure to consult your professionals.

 If the business relocated for one reason or another, the costs to relocate the business could be deductible.
 It’s important to ensure the relocation was necessary.
 Growth?
 The existing building being knocked down so you need to find a new spot?
 Valid reasons.
 Because you felt like it?
 Mmm maybe not.